Chirag-65-Jain/Twitter-X-Sentiment-Analysis/README.md

 # Twitter-X-Sentiment-Analysis
-**//This is an University project**
+_**//This is an University project**_

-Twitter/X sentiment analyser will use a comprehensive decision-making model to analyse the sentiments behind a tweet made by an user.
+Twitter/X sentiment analyser will use a comprehensive decision-making model to analyse the sentiments behind a tweet made by a user.